 - Insert the wire into the loop of the earring hook, and repeat steps 3 & 4.
 Make sure that the end of the hook is pointing in the opposite direction from the front of the gear.

-- After you do the other earring, double-check to see that each earring is the same length.
+- After finishing the second earring, double-check that each earring is the same length.

 Step 6: More Ideas